Behavioral Health Specialty Medications

 Behavioral Health specialty medications are plan risk as well as the UM review.
 Prescribed medications, if medically necessary, will be dispensed by a Blue Shield contracted Specialty Pharmacy.
 The Behavioral Health Specialty Medications list will be updated by Blue Shield Pharmacy Services when there are changes to the list.
 View a listing of the Behavioral Health specialty medications below:

-The CAR-T Agents list will be updated by Blue Shield Pharmacy Services when there are changes to the list.
-Available CAR-T Agents administered in either an inpatient setting or outpatient setting (non-office) can be found on the listing below:
+The Gene and Cell therapy agent (including CAR-T) list will be updated by Blue Shield Pharmacy Services when there are changes to the list.
+Available gene and cell therapies administered in either an inpatient setting or outpatient setting (non-office) can be found on the listing below:

 Richman Injectables